Decurity/semgrep-smart-contracts/README.md

-superfluid-ctx-injection | Superfluid | A specially crafted calldata may be used to impersonate other accounts tecra-coin-burnfrom-bug | Tecra Coin | Parameter "from" is checked at incorrect position in "_allowances" mapping arbitrary-low-level-call | Auctus Options, Starstream Finance, BasketDAO, Li Finance | An attacker may perform call() to an arbitrary address with controlled calldata treasuredao-input-validation-vuln | TreasureDAO | A user supplied argument can be passed as zero to multiplication operation sense-missing-oracle-access-control | Sense Finance | Oracle update is not restricted in onSwap(), rule by [Arbaz Kiraak](https://twitter.com/ArbazKiraak) proxy-storage-collision | Audius | Proxy declares a state var that may override a storage slot of the implementation
+superfluid-ctx-injection | Superfluid | A specially crafted calldata may be used to impersonate other accounts tecra-coin-burnfrom-bug | Tecra Coin | Parameter "from" is checked at incorrect position in "_allowances" mapping arbitrary-low-level-call | Auctus Options, Starstream Finance, BasketDAO, Li Finance | An attacker may perform call() to an arbitrary address with controlled calldata sense-missing-oracle-access-control | Sense Finance | Oracle update is not restricted in onSwap(), rule by [Arbaz Kiraak](https://twitter.com/ArbazKiraak) proxy-storage-collision | Audius | Proxy declares a state var that may override a storage slot of the implementation
 BETA: basic-arithmetic-underflow | Umbrella Network, Remittance Token | Possible arithmetic underflow
-BETA: basic-reentrancy | EarnHub | A method is called on a user supplied argument

 ## Not greppable incidents